ros-navigation/docs.nav2.org/tutorials/docs/navigation2_dynamic_point_following.rst

 1- Setup Rviz clicked point
 ---------------------------

 In this tutorial, we are going to use RViz instead of a full application.
-We will use the "clicked point" button on the toolbar to send goal updates to Navigation2.
+We will use the "clicked point" button on the toolbar to substitute object detections to provide goal updates to Navigation2.
 This button allows you to publish coordinates in the topic ``/clicked_point``.
 This point needs to be sent to the behavior tree, using the program ``clicked_point_to_pose``, from `this repo <https://github.com/fmrico/nav2_test_utils>`_.
 Clone this repo in your workspace, build, and type in a terminal.